LatticeQCD/AnalysisToolbox/README.md

 ```shell
 pip3 install -r requirements.txt
 ```
-There are some further packages required if you would like to make contributions to the LatticeToolbox; in particular there are many packages needed to compile the documentation.
+There are some further packages required if you would like to make contributions to the AnalysisToolbox; in particular there are many packages needed to compile the documentation.
 If you are interested in helping develop, you should instead
 ```shell